How Does the U.S. Refugee System Work?

 Through its Citizenship and Immigration Services (USCIS) branch, DHS is the principal agency responsible for vetting refugee applicants; USCIS makes the final determination on whether to approve resettlement applications.
 Its security review uses the resources and databases of several other national security agencies, including the National Counterterrorism Center, FBI, Department of Defense, and multiple U.S. intelligence agencies.

 Once settled in the United States, refugees are generally in the hands of charity and other volunteer agencies that specialize in resettlement, such as the International Rescue Committee.
 The State Department’s Reception and Placement Program provides funding to go toward refugees’ rent, furnishings, food, and clothing.
 After three months, this responsibility shifts to HHS, which provides longer-term cash and medical assistance, as well as other social services, including language classes and employment training.
 After the Trump administration’s cuts to the refugee admission ceiling, all nine nongovernmental agencies that assist with resettlement downsized by closing offices or laying off staff.
+However, the Biden administration has since taken some steps to restore them, including by allocating more than $6 billion [PDF] in additional funds for the Office of Refugee Resettlement in FY2023.

 Several intergovernmental organizations play a crucial role at various points.
 The United Nations is primarily responsible for referring qualified applicants to U.S. authorities, while the International Organization for Migration coordinates refugees’ travel to the United States.